Spartronics4915/developers_handbook/robot_lessons/3_statemachines.md

 One important thing to note here is that if we don't include the `break` keyword at the end of each `case` in the `switch`, that `case` will fallthrough to the next `case`.
 (See the comment in the code snippet above for more explanation).

-Now, if we call `handleDefaultStateTransfer` method after someone has called `setWantedState`, we will get to the appropriate system state.
+Now, if we call `defaultStateTransfer` method after someone has called `setWantedState`, we will get to the appropriate system state.

 ### Acting on states and putting it all together
 As you can see above, we're changing a lot of variables, but we're not actually _doing_ anything with them.
 Also, where does `defaultStateTransfer` get called?